KeithMurph/VimCheatSheat/DevOps/Vim/vim.md

 "i" insert before the cursor(cursor takes up on whole letter space)

-"a" insert after the curor
+"a" insert after the cursor

 "I" to insert the beginning of the line your on